 \subsection{Comparing entropy profiles in latent vs. discrete CoT}

-We start by comparing the internal computations of a model using soft thinking to a discrete CoT baseline via Logit Lens.
+We start by comparing the internal computations of a model using Soft Thinking to a discrete CoT baseline via \logitlens.
 We prompt both models with each problem, have them generate their respective CoTs, and at every 50 decoding steps apply \logitlens to compute the Shannon entropy of the distribution over $\mathcal{V}$ at selected layers.
-If entropy profiles differ significantly, this would be evidence towards the soft tokens meaningfully altering the internal computations.
+If entropy profiles differ significantly, this would be evidence that the soft tokens meaningfully alter the internal computations.

 \Cref{fig:entropy_comparison} shows entropy averaged over all CoT steps and problems.
 The entropy across layers is nearly \emph{identical} for both approaches, with the same pattern: high entropy in early-to-middle layers collapsing to near-zero at the final layer.
 This is inconsistent with superposition.
-If the model truly maintained multiple solutions in parallel, Soft Thinking should exhibit higher entropy throughout; the indistinguishable profiles instead suggest that soft thinking tokens are processed like discrete CoT tokens, collapsing to a single interpretation early in the forward pass.
+If the model truly maintained multiple solutions in parallel, Soft Thinking should exhibit higher entropy throughout; the indistinguishable profiles instead suggest that Soft Thinking tokens are processed like discrete CoT tokens, collapsing to a single interpretation early in the forward pass.

 However, this compares independently generated CoTs that may differ in content.
 To control for this, we next investigate changing only a \textit{single} token from soft to discrete.